 - You can weight bear as tolerated on the operative leg.
 Assistive devices such as a walker or cane may be used to help provide support and aid in ambulation.
 Patients can gradually wean off of these as they are able and develop a steady gait. - Try and take it easy the first few days following surgery.
-Walk around the home, to and from the bathroom, up and down stairs, but avoid long distance ambulation (i.e. miles of walking). - 1) To ascend stairs: step up first with your unaffected leg.
+Walk around the home, to and from the bathroom, up and down stairs, but avoid long distance ambulation (i.e. miles of walking). - To ascend stairs: step up first with your unaffected leg.
 Then bring the affected leg up to the same step.
-Bring your cane up. - 2) To descend stairs: reverse the order.
+Bring your cane up. - To descend stairs: reverse the order.
 Put your cane down on the lower step.
 Then bring the affected leg down to that step.
-Finally, step down with the unaffected leg. - Walking is truly the best therapy for a new hip, as well as climbing stairs.
-No formal physical therapy will be initiated after surgery.
-If you are progressing slowly or having difficulties with ambulation this will be assessed at your post-operative appointments by Dr. Murar or his Physician Assistant and a referral for physical therapy can be given to you at that time. - Return to work varies on the patient and the type of job.
+Finally, step down with the unaffected leg. - Walking is truly great therapy for a new knee, as well as climbing stairs.
+If you have access to a stationary bike this can also be very helpful for rehabilitation. - You will need formal physical therapy to rehabilitate the knee after surgery.
+Your first appointment should be scheduled within 3-5 days after surgery.
+Please call the office if you have difficulty scheduling appointments or need a new physical therapy order placed. - Return to work varies on the patient and the type of job.
 On average, patients may need anywhere from 1-2 weeks off of work for a safe recovery.
 Return to heavy labor or excessive ambulatory activities will be determined by Dr. Murar. - Driving is not recommended for the first 2 weeks following surgery and contraindicated when taking narcotic pain medication.